galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 # Introduction
 {:.no_toc}

-The practical aims at familiarizing you with running site-level CLM-FATES in Galaxy and analyzing the model results.
+Terrestrial ecosystem models have been widely used to study the impact of climate changes on vegetation and terrestrial biogeochemical cycles in climate modelling community.
+They are also more and more applied in ecological studies to help ecologists to better understand the processes.
+But the technical challenges are still too high for most of the ecologists to use them.
+This practical aims at familiarizing you (especially ecologists) with running a terrestrial ecosystem model (i.e., CLM-FATES) at site-level in Galaxy and analyzing the model results.
 It will also teach you on how to create Galaxy workflow for your site-level CLM-FATES simulations to make your research fully reproducible.
+We hope this tutorial will promote the use of CLM-FATES and other terrestrial ecosystem models by a broader community.

 > ### Agenda
 >